Robertinoos13/Python/All projects/GUI Apps/Music Player GUI project/readme.txt

 This script is a simple GUI for an music player, which has options like any simple music player

 ### ATTENTION!!!
-- This script is in BETA, you most probability you will get bugs when you interact with GUI.
+- This script is in BETA, you probability you will get bugs when you interact with GUI.
-- The pause button stop all sound and you can't resume the song/sound from where you stop the song.You need to listen the song/sound from 0

 ## Output
 The script produces a GUI interface, perfect for a basic music player